 - To study a language at GCSE, pupils must have at least one year's learning completed.
-In many cases, pupils may have considerably more than this (certainly in French) but it is perfectly acceptable for pupils to start with a new language in Faulkner's and to carry on with it for GCSE; - We encourage pupils to choose more than one language if they feel able to and have a proven track record in terms of achieving well.
-However, if in doubt, it is better for pupils to concentrate on one and do it well, rather than spread themselves too thinly;
+In many cases, pupils may have considerably more than this (certainly in French) but it is just as typical/equally possible for pupils to start with a new language in Faulkner's and to carry on with it for GCSE; - We encourage pupils to choose more than one language in order to provide them with a wider range of experiences and choices for their GCSE subjects.
+Individual options programmes will be designed in cooperation with tutors;

-- We follow the Edexcel International GCSE (IGCSE) course for French, German and Spanish; - All languages follow integrated courses; we use a variety of other sources too, such as websites that are tailored to the GCSE learner and for which every pupil has a personal login.
-Full ICT facilities are standard in all classrooms and pupils are encouraged to bring their laptop or tablet to lessons.
-ICT should now be an integral part of all subjects, and in MFL we embrace this philosophy.
-That said, we have not forgotten about the value of 'old school' learning, and you will be expected to learn verbs and vocabulary off by heart!; - Visits and Trips: we encourage all pupils to visit the relevant countries during their GCSE course, and we offer several trips.
+- We follow the Edexcel International GCSE (IGCSE) course for French, German and Spanish; - All languages follow integrated courses and communication is central to all we do; we use a variety of other sources from textbooks to authentic online resources and websites that are tailored to the GCSE learner, for which every pupil has a personal login.
+Full ICT facilities are standard in all classrooms and pupils use their laptop or tablet in lessons.
+That said, we have not forgotten about the value of 'old school' learning and pupils will be expected to communicate and assimilate new language, which includes learning verbs and vocabulary off by heart; - Visits and Trips: we encourage all pupils to visit the relevant countries during their GCSE course, and we offer several trips.
 In recent years, there have been GCSE trips to our partner school in Munich, to the Gredos centre near Salamanca and to Nice.
 We can also put you in touch with partner companies who can organise homestays and work experience abroad; - We place great value not only on the language and its vocabulary and grammar, but also on the culture associated with the language.
 We therefore run co-curricular events and societies, such as Food Clubs, Film Clubs and so on, and all GCSE pupils are welcome to attend these.